Usually called alimony, spousal maintenance is the legal term for compensation provided by one spouse to another as part of a divorce decree.

 Spousal maintenance is a financial provision of many divorces.

-The intent is to help a lower-earning spouse maintain a certain standard of living, especially if they’ve been financially dependent on the higher-earning spouse during the marriage.
+The intent is to help the lower-earning spouse maintain a standard of living that was established during the marriage, especially if they’ve been financially dependent on the higher-earning spouse during the marriage.
 It can be awarded on either a temporary or a permanent basis depending on the facts of your particular case.

 Navigating the intricacies of alimony in Minnesota requires a thorough understanding of the law and how state standards apply to your situation.
 In many cases, both parties come to the table with an interest in working towards a fair resolution, particularly when children are involved.
 However, not every situation lends itself to an obviously agreeable outcome.

-Determining or revising the amount and duration of alimony can be influenced by a variety of factors, including:
+Determining or modifying the amount and duration of spousal maintenance can be influenced by a variety of factors, including:

 How To Get a Fair Alimony Agreement?
 Work With an Experienced Team